-Capsaicin is thought to ease pain by reducing a chemical called substance P, which is involved in transmitting pain signals through the nerves.
-On a short-term basis, it is an effective approach.
-But there are concerns about the long-term consequences.
-These same nerves play a role in wound healing, and there is concern that capsaicin could prevent wound healing, which is already a big problem if you have diabetes.
+Capsaicinis found naturally in chili peppers.
+It’s thought to control a chemical called substance P, which helps send pain signals through your nerves.
+It can help in the short term, but there are concerns about long-term use.
+That’s because these same nerves play a role in wound healing, a process that’s already a problem if you have diabetes.

-Lidocaine.
-Lidocaine is an anesthetic that numbs the area it has been applied to.
-It is available in gels and creams, both over the counter and by prescription.
-Some product names include Topicaine and Xylocaine.
+Lidocaineis an anesthetic that numbs the area it’s applied to.
+It’s available in gels and creams, both over the counter and by prescription.

 Other topical creams.
-Salicylate is a chemical similar to aspirin, and is found in pain-relieving creams like Aspercreme and Bengay.
-Cortisone creams contain corticosteroids, which are potent anti-inflammatory drugs that can help relieve pain.
-Both are available at drug stores, but there is no clear evidence that they help relieve nerve pain from peripheral neuropathy.
+Salicylate is a chemical similar to aspirin.
+It's found in pain-relieving creams.
+Cortisone products contain corticosteroids, which are potent anti-inflammatory drugs that can help ease pain.
+Both are available at drug stores, but there’s no clear evidence that they help relieve nerve pain from peripheral neuropathy.

-Many people need to turn to prescription medication to find relief for diabetes nerve pain.
-Your choices include:
+Many people need to turn to prescription medication to find relief.